vacary/flowsinnetworks/network_viz/network_viz/docs/project/source/installing.rst

 =======================

 The network_viz software can be used after installing the script *network_viz.py*, using an available setup.py file.
-Before installing this script, is necessary verify a list of required libraries for its execution.
+Before installing this script, it is necessary verify the installation of some required libraries for its execution.

 Requirements
 --------------